salguero23/FantasyFootball/README.md

-# NFL Fantasy Football Projections
+# NFL Fantasy Football Projections - Ensemble Methods to Reinforcement & Machine Learning

 The purpose of this repo is to analyze NFL Fantasy Football data and project next years fantasy points using ML algorithms.
 This repo is a work in progress.
 Environment folder hosts our custom Gym environment for Reinforcement Learning.
 As of 10/8/2022 no RL model has been uploaded.